RSS

 File:Aquote1.png

-It has been found that controlled destruction of this material by treatment of the films with microwave plasma results in unexpected properties.
-In particular, we observe an increase in the temperature coefficient of resistance in films of single-layer carbon nanotubes.
+It turned out that the controlled destruction of this material by treating films with microwave plasma leads to unexpected properties.
+In particular, we observe an increase in the temperature coefficient of resistance in films made of single-layer carbon nanotubes.
 This is due to the fact that competing contributions to conductivity from metal and semiconductor tubes cease to play an important role, and the conductivity of the film is mainly determined by the formed defects.
-This is of great interest for the creation of next-generation devices, for example, high-speed bolometers operating at room temperature.
+This is of great interest for the creation of next-generation devices, for example high-speed bolometers operating at room temperature.

-said Albert Nasibulin, head of the laboratory of nanomaterials at the Skolkovsky Institute of Science and Technology
+told Albert Nasibulin, head of the laboratory of nanomaterials at the Skolkovo Institute of Science and Technology

 File:Aquote2.png

-2019: Physicists of the Russian Academy of Sciences and MIPT determined the type of quasi-particles in semiconductor carbon nanotubes
+2019: Physicists at RAS and MIPT identify type of quasiparticles in semiconductor carbon nanotubes

-On December 5, 2019, the MIPT reported that scientists from the A. M. Prokhorov Institute of General Physics of the Russian Academy of Sciences and MIPT, together with colleagues, investigated the effect of "traps" on the optical properties of carbon nanotubes.
-When treated with hydrochloric acid, separate hydrogen atoms remain on the surface of the tubes.
-They do not form chemical bonds with the surface, and therefore do not introduce defects into the structure of the nanotube.
-These atoms serve as "traps" - a quasiparticle that has fallen into their zone of influence cannot "escape" (becomes localized).
-Based on the data obtained by spectroscopy methods, physicists came to the conclusion that an exciton (consisting of an electron and a "hole") and a trion (an exciton to which another hole or electron joined) were trapped.
-The results are published in the journal Scientific reports.
+On December 5, 2019, the MIPT reported that scientists from the Institute of General Physics.
+A. M. Prokhorov RAS and MIPT together with colleagues investigated the influence of "traps" on the optical properties of carbon nanotubes.
+When treated with hydrochloric acid, individual hydrogen atoms remain on the surface of the tubes.
+They do not form chemical bonds with the surface, and, therefore, do not introduce defects into the structure of the nanotube.
+These atoms serve as "traps" - a quasi-particle that falls into their zone of influence cannot "escape" (becomes localized).
+Based on the data obtained by spectroscopy methods, physicists came to the conclusion that an exciton (consisting of an electron and a "hole") and a trion (exciton, which was joined by another hole or electron) fell into the "trap."
+The findings are published in the journal Scientific reports.

 Illustration.
 Carbon nanotubes

 As noted in MIPT, carbon nanotubes are a light and durable material, promising from many points of view.
-Films of carbon nanotubes with semiconductor conductivity in the future are able to replace indium-tin oxide - a solid transparent material that has been used for 60 years to create transparent electrodes.
-Without rare earth indium, displays and touch screens will become cheaper, and in addition, they can be bent and folded without harm.
+Films made of carbon nanotubes with semiconductor conductivity in the future can replace indium-tin oxide, a solid transparent material that has been used to create transparent electrodes for 60 years.
+Without rare earth India, displays and touch screens will become cheaper, and in addition, they can be bent and rolled up without harm.

-Thin film transistors are responsible for switching pixels on a flexible screen.
+Thin-film transistors are responsible for switching pixels on a flexible screen.
 The faster the charge is able to move in the material, the faster the transistors react and the faster the screen response.
-To describe the processes of charge transfer in semiconductors, physicists introduced the concept of "quasiparticle."
-An example is the "hole" - the free space left after the electron broke off into the orbit of the atom.
-The quasi-particle exciton (from the Latin "excitation") is a pair of "electron-hole," which moves as if the particles are "tied" to each other.
-If another particle is attached to the exciton, a trion is obtained.
+To describe the processes of charge transfer in semiconductors, physicists introduced the concept of "quasi-particle."
+An example is the "hole" - the free space left after the separation of the electron on the orbital of the atom.
+The exciton quasiparticle (from the Latin "excite") is an electron-hole pair that moves as if the particles are "tied" to each other.
+If another particle attaches to the exciton, a trion is obtained.

-To investigate the quasi-particles, scientists added hydrochloric acid to an aqueous suspension of carbon nanotubes with semiconductor conductivity.
-The authors then examined the absorption spectra of suspensions with different amounts of hydrochloric acid.
-The higher the acid concentration, the more "traps" were formed - hydrogen atoms settled on the surface of the tubes - and the more excitons and trions fell into them.
+To examine the quasiparticles, the scientists added hydrochloric acid to an aqueous suspension of carbon nanotubes with semiconductor conductivity.
+We further examined the absorption spectra of suspensions with different amounts of hydrochloric acid.
+The higher the concentration of acid, the more "traps" were formed - hydrogen atoms settled on the surface of the tubes - and the more excitons and trions came across them.

-Nanotube energy can only take on certain values.
-The energy levels are similar to the shelves of the cabinet - you can put the book on the second or tenth, but you can not on 9 the.
-Physicists obtain an absorption spectrum by exposing matter to radiation: if the energy that a photon can transmit to a particle in a collision coincides with the "distance between the shelves," the particle absorbs it and goes to a higher level.
-By changing the wavelength of the incident radiation, it is possible to determine when it is absorbed by the substance more strongly, and determine the location of the "shelves."
+Nanotube energy can only take certain values.
+Energy levels are similar to cabinet shelves - the book can be placed on the second or tenth, but cannot be 9¾.
+Physicists obtain an absorption spectrum by exposing a substance to radiation: if the energy that a photon can transfer to a particle in a collision coincides with the "distance between the shelves," the particle absorbs it and goes to a higher level.
+By changing the wavelength of the incident radiation, it is possible to determine when it is absorbed by matter more strongly, and to determine the location of the "shelves."

-In addition, scientists studied the spectra of photoluminescence.
-In this method, the particles go into an excited state under the influence of radiation, and then return to the original, emitting a photon (following the analogy, we push the books to the upper shelves, and then record the noise from their fall to the lower shelves).
+In addition, scientists investigated photoluminescence spectra.
+In this method, the particles go into an excited state under the influence of radiation, and then return to the original one, emitting a photon (following the analogy, we push the books onto the upper shelves, and then record the noise from their fall on the lower ones).
 Scientists noted that with an increase in the number of hydrogen atoms settled on the tube, the number of excitons decreases.
 But a new energy transition appears, designated as the X-band.
-This transition is also visible on absorption spectra.
-Researchers have suggested that it corresponds to particles caught in "traps."
+This transition is also noticeable on the absorption spectra.
+The researchers suggested that it corresponds to particles caught in the "traps."

-Absorption spectra a) and b) photoluminescence of nanotubes depending on hydrochloric acid concentration
+Nanotube absorption spectra a) and b) photoluminescence depending on hydrochloric acid concentration

-The above methods do not allow you to separately consider energy transitions separated by very small periods of time (on the order of 10-12 seconds) - they merge, and in the end it is not clear which particles are in the "trap."
-Therefore, the spectra were further examined using the pump-probe spectroscopy method.
+The above methods do not allow separately to consider energy transitions separated by very small intervals of time (about 10-12 seconds) - they merge, and as a result it is not clear which particles are in the "trap."
+Therefore, the spectra were further investigated using the pump-probe spectroscopy method.

-The processing of information obtained by this method made it possible to isolate energy levels that form at different times after the pulse.
+The processing of the information obtained by this method made it possible to distinguish energy levels that form at different times after the pulse.
 The first two corresponded to the formation of an exciton, free and caught in a proton trap.
-The third was formed after a noticeable time (about one picosecond) after exciton levels, on the basis of which the authors linked it to the formation of a quasiparticle, a trion, in a "trap."
+The third was formed after a noticeable time (about one picosecond) after exciton levels, based on which the authors associated it with the formation of a quasiparticle, a trion, in the "trap."

 File:Aquote1.png

-"Doped single-walled carbon nanotubes have demonstrated previously their unique properties as conductive transparent electrodes.
-In this work, we identified multi-particle optical excitations in such nanotubes and elucidated the mechanisms of energy migration.
-The development of this direction opens up wide prospects for non-linear optics, "
+"Doped single-wall carbon nanotubes have demonstrated previously their unique properties as conductive transparent electrodes.
+In this work, we identified multi-particle optical excitations in such nanotubes and found out the mechanisms of energy migration.
+The development of this direction opens up wide prospects for nonlinear optics, "

 File:Aquote2.png

-The findings contribute to a better understanding of the energy structure of impurity-added carbon nanotubes, which is important not only from a fundamental but also from a practical point of view.
+The findings contribute to a deeper understanding of the energy structure of carbon nanotubes with introduced impurities, which is important not only from a fundamental, but also from a practical point of view.
 In the future, scientists plan to investigate the energy levels of carbon nanotubes with various types of "traps."

-The work was carried out by a team of scientists from the Moscow Institute of Physics, the Institute of General Physics named after A.M.
+The work was carried out by a team of scientists from MIPT, the Institute of General Physics.
+A.M.
 Prokhorov RAS, Moscow State University, MEPhI, FTI named after Ioffe, as well as the University of Eastern Finland.
-The work is supported by the Russian Scientific Foundation.
+The work was supported by the Russian Science Foundation.

 See also